The Importance of Land

 In 2019, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) concluded that the health of ecosystems was deteriorating more rapidly than ever before, placing 1 million species at risk of extinction.
 IPBES also found that natural landscapes managed by indigenous peoples and local communities declined less rapidly than landscapes under alternative management.

 Many parts of the global safety net overlap with these landscapes.
 WLT utilises an integrative approach to conservation, only taking on projects that benefit land, species and communities.
-WLT-funded land purchase creates carbon offsets and protects vulnerable ecosystems, both of which are fundamental in the fight against climate change, safeguarding indigenous futures and biodiversity health.
+WLT-funded land purchase creates carbon credits and protects vulnerable ecosystems, both of which are fundamental in the fight against climate change, safeguarding indigenous futures and biodiversity health.

 Image: Carbon rich forest in Guatemala ©FUNDAECO